Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • Selamectin.

 Important!
-For pregnant rabbits, these injections are contraindicated; in this case, treatment is carried out only with topical drugs.
+For pregnant rabbits, these injections are contraindicated; treatment in this case is carried out only with topical medications.

 Unlike psoroptosis, the causative agent of purulent otitis in rabbits is a virus.
-The symptoms of the disease are very similar to ear scabies, however, digestive upset (diarrhea) can be observed in parallel.
-There are no outgrowths on the auricle.
-Another characteristic sign of purulent otitis media is that the animal rolls its eyes unnaturally.
-If a tick or its larvae are not found during a scraping study from the ears, this also suggests the viral nature of the disease.
+The symptoms of the disease are very similar to ear scabies, but in parallel, indigestion (diarrhea) may occur.
+There are no growths on the auricle.
+Another characteristic sign of purulent otitis is that the animal rolls its eyes unnaturally.
+If, when examining scrapings from the ears, no mite or its larvae are found, this also suggests the viral nature of the disease.

-Viral infections are almost impossible to cure with medications, but antibiotics are still prescribed in such cases, since a weakened animal often becomes a victim of the activation of various pathogenic microflora.
-Treatment is carried out by instilling anti-inflammatory drugs into the ears, lubricating the ears with Zooderm or Otodepin, as well as injections of Cefabol, Oxytetracycline and other antibacterial agents (as prescribed by a veterinarian).
+Viral infections are almost impossible to cure with medications, however, antibiotics are still prescribed in such cases, since a weakened animal often becomes a victim of the activation of various pathogenic microflora.
+Treatment is carried out by instilling anti-inflammatory drugs into the ears, lubricating the ears with Zooderm or Otodepin, as well as injections of Cephabol, Oxytetracycline and other antibacterial agents (as prescribed by a veterinarian).

-If hot ears in a rabbit are evidence of its overheating or the development of an infectious disease, then a decrease in the temperature of this organ is a clear sign of hypothermia.
-In especially severe cases, even frostbite of the ears can occur: blood almost does not circulate through the narrowed blood vessels, most of it remains in the body of the animal, saving it from hypothermia, as a result, the tissues of the auricle begin to be damaged and die.
+If a rabbit's hot ears are evidence of overheating or the development of an infectious disease, then a decrease in the temperature of this organ is a clear sign of hypothermia.
+In especially severe cases, even frostbite of the ears can occur: blood almost does not circulate through the narrowed blood vessels, the main part of it remains in the animal’s body, saving it from hypothermia, as a result, the tissues of the auricle begin to be damaged and die.

 3. Blackened areas appear on the ears - foci of necrosis.

-In order to prevent complete frostbite of the ears and to provide the animal with first aid, it is necessary to very carefully rub the cold ears with your hands, and then grease them with slightly melted (by no means hot) fat.
+To prevent complete frostbite of the ears and to provide first aid to the animal, you need to very carefully rub the cold ears with your hands, and then lubricate them with slightly melted (in no case hot) fat.
 You can use pork or goose.
-At the second stage of the disease, the blisters must be opened, and the affected areas should be smeared with camphor, penicillin or iodine ointment.
-In the third stage, it is usually necessary to resort to amputation of the ear or part of it.
+At the second stage of the disease, the blisters must be opened and the affected areas lubricated with camphor, penicillin or iodine ointment.
+At the third stage, it is usually necessary to resort to amputation of the ear or part of it.

 Important!
-In any case, a rabbit with signs of frostbite of the ears should be placed in a warm room until complete recovery.
+In any case, a rabbit with signs of frostbite in the ears must be placed in a warm room until complete recovery.

 Preventive measures

-To avoid problems with the ears of fluffy pets, the following preventive rules must be strictly observed:
+To avoid problems with the ears of furry pets, you must strictly follow the following preventive rules:

 helped

 One of the common causes that can ultimately lead to the death of a pet is psoroptosis or ear scabies.
 Psoroptosis in rabbits develops quickly, so help should be provided immediately.
-This disease is contagious, so there is a risk that ear scabies in rabbits from a sick pet will pass to healthy ones.
+This disease is contagious, so there is a risk that ear scabies in rabbits will spread from a sick pet to healthy ones.
 Why does psoroptosis occur?

-It's all about the special ticks of the genus Psoroptes, which gave the name to the disease.
-Such yellow oval-shaped mites are small in size - less than a millimeter.
-Despite this, they are extremely dangerous for the rabbit's ear.
-Ticks feed on blood, and the ears of rabbits are known to have a network of blood vessels.
+It's all about special mites of the genus Psoroptes, which gave the name to the disease.
+These yellow oval-shaped mites are small in size - less than a millimeter.
+Despite this, they are extremely dangerous for a rabbit's ear.
+Ticks feed on blood, and rabbits' ears are known to contain a network of blood vessels.

-Dandruff or the secret in which the tick lurks can get on a healthy individual and provoke inflammation in it.
+Dandruff or the secretion in which the mite is hidden can get on a healthy individual and cause inflammation in it.

-This type of infection is the most common.
-Sometimes mites can be carried on the rabbit's owner or on equipment that has not been carefully treated.
-Little rabbits can get infected from their parents.
+This method of infection is the most common.
+Sometimes mites can be carried on the rabbit's owner or equipment that has not been thoroughly treated.
+Little rabbits can become infected from their parents.

-The symptoms of psoroptosis are the discomfort that the rabbit feels.
-This feeling encourages the animal to scratch the skin around the ears, which leads to damage to this area.
-Since the wound from scratching is open, infection can get there, which leads to otitis media and brain damage.
+Symptoms of psoroptosis include discomfort that the rabbit feels.
+This feeling prompts the animal to scratch the skin around the ears, which leads to damage to this area.
+Since the scratching wound is open, infection can get there, which leads to otitis media and brain damage.

-If it comes to the latter, then this will be clearly seen due to the corresponding symptoms indicating damage to the central nervous system.
-However, it is usually useless to give treatment in this case, since such a disease in most cases leads to death.
+If it comes to the latter, then this will be clearly visible due to the corresponding symptoms indicating damage to the central nervous system.
+However, giving treatment in this case is, as a rule, useless, since such a disease in most cases leads to death.

 How to recognize a tick?